-On, in-sync LinkComm is connected to SatLink 3, recording is ON, and the setups are "in-sync."
-Press the button to turn off recording.
+On, in-sync LinkComm is connected to the station, recording is ON, and the setups are "in-sync" Press the button to turn off recording.
 LinkComm will prompt for confirmation.
-Changed A change has been made to the setup in LinkComm (it no longer matches the setup in SatLink 3) Press the button to send setup changes to SatLink 3.
+Changed A change has been made to the setup in LinkComm (it no longer matches the setup in the station) Press the button to send setup changes to the station.
 LinkComm will prompt for confirmation.
-If "Yes," only the changes required to be "in-sync" are sent.
-If "No," LinkComm prompts to retrieve the setup from SatLink 3, overwriting local changes Unknown!
-The setup in SatLink 3 is unknown, and so may differ from the one displayed by LinkComm Press the button to send the setup to SatLink 3.
+If "Yes", only the changes required to be "in-sync" are sent.
+If "No", LinkComm prompts to retrieve the setup from the station, overwriting local changes Unknown!
+The setup in the station is unknown, and so may differ from the one displayed by LinkComm Press the button to send the setup to the station.
 LinkComm will prompt for confirmation.
-If "Yes," LinkComm first sets the setup in SatLink 3 to defaults, and then sends the changes required to be in sync Rec Off!
-Recording is OFF in SatLink 3.
-This means no measurements are being made Press the button to turn recording ON in SatLink 3.
-LinkComm will prompt for confirmation
+If "Yes", LinkComm first sets the setup in the station to defaults, and then sends the changes required to be in sync Rec Off!
+Recording is OFF in the station.
+This means no Press the button to turn recording ON in the station.
+LinkComm will prompt for confirmation measurements are being made Offline LinkComm is working offline (not connected to the station) Press the button to connect to the station

-The setup that is shown in LinkComm is not necessarily the same setup that is in a connected SatLink 3
+The setup that is shown in LinkComm is not necessarily the same setup that is in a connected the station

-- To read a setup from a SatLink 3 and show it in LinkComm, you may either use the setup status button as described in the previous section or select the Get Setup From SatLink 3 item from the main menu - To give a setup created by LinkComm to SatLink 3, you may either use the setup status button as described in the previous section or select the Send Setup To SatLink 3 item from the main menu
+- To read a setup from the station and show it in LinkComm, you may either use the SETUP STATUS BUTTON as described in the previous section, or select the Get Setup From the station item from the main menu - To give a setup created by LinkComm to the station, you may either use the SETUP STATUS BUTTON as described in the previous section, or select the Send Setup To the station item from the main menu

-Unless the setup status button menu item is selected, or the Send Setup to SatLink 3 button is clicked, none of the changes made to the setup in LinkComm will be in SatLink 3!
+Unless the SETUP STATUS BUTTON menu item is selected, or the Send Setup to the station button is clicked, none of the changes made to the setup in LinkComm will be in the station!